isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 Blangah area.
 And so he was looking at <em>keramat</em> in the area.
 And so he saw that, hey, this is something interesting.
 So yeah, so we compared notes, and he does think that the first coin is correct.
-The second coin is still you know up for grabs.
-But I think, you know, we have one of the plausible answers, if not the plausible answer.</p>
+The second coin is still up for grabs.
+But I think we have one of the plausible answers, if not the plausible answer.</p>
 <p></p>
 <p><strong>Jimmy</strong>
 <br>Okay, that’s great.
 We have the Malay coins and mainly Northern Song coins.